 Can neuroblastoma be prevented?

-The risk of many adult cancers can be reduced with certain lifestyle changes (such as maintaining a healthy weight or quitting smoking), but at this time there are no known ways to prevent most cancers in children.
+The risk of many adult cancers can be reduced with certain lifestyle changes (such as staying at a healthy weight or quitting smoking), but at this time there are no known ways to prevent most cancers in children.

 The only known risk factors for neuroblastoma (age and heredity) cannot be changed.
 There are no known lifestyle-related or environmental causes of neuroblastomas at this time.